wartman/zjs/readme.md

         return req; // Always return req
     });

-    z.loader('myLoader')
+    z.loader('myLoader', {
-        .method(z.Script)  // The class to load things with.
+        method: z.Script,  // The class to load things with.
 The only requirement is that it have a 'done' method.
-        .filters(['default.src', 'app.filter']) // Register filters
+        filters: ['default.src', 'app.filter'], // Register filters
-        .handler(function(req, res, next, error){ // The handler is run when the request is done.
+        handler: function(req, res, next, error){ // The handler is run when the request is done.
             // code
+        }
     });

+    // Once you've defined a loader, you can open it up later and modify it: z.loader('myLoader')
+        .filters(['app.filter'])
+        .method(z.Ajax);

     z('app.foo')
         .imports('app.bar', '*', {type: 'myLoader'}) // Use your new loader by setting 'type'